Gerardo-rios/e-commerce-training-app/README.md

 # Store App - Module 1 Test

-This is the application to test the knowledge gained in the first module of the ioet university 2.0.
+This is the application to test the knowledge gained in the second module of the ioet university 2.0.

-The application stucture is the following:
+The application structure is the following:

 ```
 - assets